Alumni Associate Research Fellows

 Aikokul Arzieva, 2022

-Research Topic: Contested moral/ethical questions in cooperation for development: our common well-being.
+Research Title: Contested moral/ethical questions in cooperation for development: our common well-being.

 Aikokul Arzieva received her PhD degree in Anthropology of Development at the Geneva Graduate Institute of International and Development Studies, December 2021.
 Her research focuses on normative implications of development, value conflicts, tensions within a person, families, intellectuals etc. Aikokul received a BA degree in Sociology from the AUCA in 2011 and MA degree in Social Anthropology with specialization in urban and global studies from the CEU, Budapest.
 She has accumulated diverse experience working for various development and humanitarian organizations, such as USAID, Action contre la Faim, ADB, EBRD and others.
 Aikokul served as an instructor at the AUCA (2013-2016) and as a research and teaching assistant at the Geneva Graduate Institute.
 Currently she serves as a research specialist at the Royal Academy in Bhutan.